Salesforce App Limits Cheatsheet

 Increasing Total API Request Allocations

-application whether its your own enterprise application or partner application to use fewer API calls and
+if possible For example you can optimize either your own or a partner client application to use fewer API

-still accomplish the same work If you use a partner product consult with the vendor to verify that the
+calls and still accomplish the same work If you use a partner app consult with the vendor to verify that

-costs for your company Use REST API composite resources to improve your applications performance by
+costs for your company You can also use REST API Composite Resources to improve your applications

 Example API Usage Metering Calculations